Graph database: Examples

-Relational databases are very well suited to flat data layouts, where relationships between data is one or two levels deep.
+Relational databases are very well suited to flat data layouts, where relationships between data are only one or two levels deep.
 For example, an accounting database might need to look up all the line items for all the invoices for a given customer, a three-join query.
 Graph databases are aimed at datasets that contain many more links.
 They are especially well suited to social networking systems, where the "friends" relationship is essentially unbounded.
 These properties make graph databases naturally suited to types of searches that are increasingly common in online systems, and in big data environments.
 For this reason, graph databases are becoming very popular for large online systems like Facebook, Google, Twitter, and similar systems with deep links between records.

 To further illustrate, imagine a relational model with two tables: a people table (which has a person_id and person_name column) and a friend table (with friend_id and person_id, which is a foreign key from the people table).
 In this case, searching for all of Jack's friends would result in the following SQL query.